syn-bit/ry-s-git-tutorial/README.md

 # Ry's GIT tutorial

-This repository contains "Ry's GIT tutorial" and associated files, as they are not hosted by Ryan Hodson himself naymore.
-I added a compilation of the "Quick References" and added a couple of useful links to GIT related stuff.
+This repository contains "Ry's GIT tutorial" and associated files, as they are not hosted by Ryan Hodson himself anymore.
+I also created a compilation of the "Quick References" and added a couple of useful links to GIT related stuff.

 - The tutorial itself was downloaded from [smashwords](https://www.smashwords.com/books/view/498426 "Ry's GIT tutorial").
 - I also [tracked down](https://hamwaves.com/collaboration/doc/rypress.com/index.html "The ZIp files") the mentioned ZIP files with the demo repository in all the stages.